Interface Components⚓︎

 }

-Through contracts, the data product declares promises and expectations that must be respected by the data product and its consumers.
-A contract is an explicit agreement between the data product and its consumers.
+Through obligations, the data product declares promises and expectations that must be respected by the data product and its consumers.
+An obligation is an explicit agreement between the data product and its consumers.
 It is used to group all the promises and expectations that if not respected can generate penalties like monetary sanctions or interruption of service.

 Fields⚓︎

-A Contracts Object is composed by the following fields:
+A Obligations Object is composed of the following fields:

-The Contracts Object can be extended with other fields with "x-" prefix as needed.
+The Obligations Object can be extended with other fields with "x-" prefix as needed.

 Example⚓︎